paigeweber13/fine-hardware-visualization/README.md

    - [x] largest visual difference in color from 0.01 to 0.2.
 Some color difference between 0.2 and 0.5.
 Above that is really hard to obtain
    - [x] (log_2 (saturation) + 10)/10 then clamp that to (0.0, 1.0)
- - [ ] eventually talk to a visualization expert
+ - [ ] add region name as a suffix to image filename
+ - [ ] automatically create visualizations for each
  - [ ] more counters to visualize?
    - [ ] basic polynomial expansion code has to be saturated somewhere... can we find it?